TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

 Most of the time, the difficulty is a static number determined by the gamemaster based on the skill required to achieve success with minimal risk.
 Below are a collection of difficulty rules of thumb.
 When creating a test, it's a good idea to start with a difficulty based on one of the rules of thumb and increase or decrease it by a few points depending on how easy or difficult the test is meant to be.

-* **Talented but inexperienced** characters who have yet to earn a milestone can handle tests of difficulty **0**
+* **Talented but inexperienced** level 1 characters can handle tests of difficulty **0**
-* **Experienced** characters who have earned a milestone can handle tests of difficulty **10**
+* **Experienced** level 2 characters can handle tests of difficulty **10**
-* **Professionals** who have earned two milestones can handle tests of difficulty **20**
+* **Professionals** who are at least level 3 can handle tests of difficulty **20**
-* **Experts** who have earned three milestones can handle tests of difficulty **30**
+* **Experts** who are at least level 4 can handle tests of difficulty **30**
-* **Masters** who have earned four milestones can handle tests of difficulty **40**
+* **Masters** who are at least level 5 can handle tests of difficulty **40**
-* Only **Legendary** characters with five or more milestones can attempt to handle tests of difficulty **50 or higher**
+* Only **Legendary** characters of level 6 and up can attempt to handle tests of difficulty **50 or higher**

 Players, the difficulty rules of thumb can also help you gauge your character's proficiency.
 If you're regularly rolling above a 20 on a test, chances are you are on the same level as someone who performs those sorts of tests for a living.
-Gamemasters, if you choose to use more than three skill milestones and three attribute milestones, you should consider writing your own rules of thumb not only to help yourself consistently apply difficulties across your world, but also to help your players understand what rolling a 10 means when compared to the rest of your world's citizens.
+Gamemasters, if you choose to take characters higher than level 6 you should consider writing your own rules of thumb not only to help yourself consistently apply difficulties across your world, but also to help your players understand what rolling a 10 means when compared to the rest of your world's citizens.

 <br/>